You can explore the rich history (Caesarea Philippi, Temple of Pan) and amazing nature (Banias waterfall) of Banias via four trails.

-The suspended trail is not long, and you can pass this part in 5-10 minutes.
+The suspended trail is not long.
+You can pass this part in 5-10 minutes.
 But, despite its’ shortness, definitely worth a visit.

 The Hanging Trail – the Nature and Parks Authority has made part of the stream accessible by means of the “hanging trail”, 100 meters long, along which you can walk close to the rushing waters.

-At the exit from the suspended trail and on the top of the photo, you can see signs pointing to the waterfall.
+At the exit from the suspended trail and at the top of the photo, you can see signs pointing to the waterfall.